andreas-mausch/eleventy-sample/posts/2022-08-07-image-thumbnails/index.md

 ## Clickable thumbnail of Image 1 (opens in new tab)

-{% clickableThumbnail "image1.jpg", "Image1 via thumbnail" %}
+{% thumbnail-clickable "image1.jpg", "Image1 via thumbnail" %}

 # Image 2